andreasbm/web-config/README.md

 - A Rollup plugin that minifies the html from files using the `lit-html` library.
 - A `tsconfig.json` file to configure your Typescript
 - A `tslint.json` file to configure your linting
-- A `postcss.config.js` file to configure how the SCSS is transpiled
 - A `babel.config.js` file to configure how the Javascript is transpiled
 - A `typings.d.ts` file you can use as inspiration for your own `typings.d.ts` file
 - A `.gitignore` file you can use as inspiration for your own `.gitignore` file